-This Prospectus relates to the offer and sale of a total of 12,350,000,000 common shares at an Offer Price of up to ₱0.08, with a par value of ₱0.01 per share, of APOLLO GLOBAL CAPITAL, INC. ("APL", "the Company" or "Issuer").
+This Prospectus relates to the offer and sale of a total of 12,350,000,000 common shares at an Offer Price of ₱0.08, with a par value of ₱0.01 per share, of APOLLO GLOBAL CAPITAL, INC. ("APL", "the Company" or "Issuer").
 The Offer Shares will comprise of 12,350,000,000 new Shares to be issued and offered by the Company by way of a primary offer.

-Pursuant to its latest amended articles of incorporation, approved by the SEC on November 07, 2016, the Company has an authorized capital stock of ₱6,000,000,000 divided into 600,000,000,000 Shares with a par value of ₱0.01 per share, of which 280,336,349,297 Shares are outstanding as of December 31, 2019.
-The Offer Period will be from February 10, 2021 to February 17,2021.
+Pursuant to its latest amended articles of incorporation, approved by the SEC on November 07, 2016, the Company has an authorized capital stock of ₱6,000,000,000 divided into 600,000,000,000 Shares with a par value of ₱0.01 per share, of which 280,336,349,297 Shares are outstanding as of the date of this Prospectus.
+The Offer Period will be from August 16, 2021 to August 20, 2021.

-The Offer Shares will be offered at a price of up to [₱0.08] per Offer Share.
-The "Determination of the Offer Price" is further discussed on page 60 of this Prospectus.
+The Offer Shares will be offered at a price of ₱0.08 per Offer Share.
+The "Determination of the Offer Price" is further discussed on page 69 of this Prospectus.
 A total of 292,686,349,297 common shares will be outstanding after the Offer.
-The Offer Shares will comprise up to 4.22% of the outstanding Shares after the Offer.
+The Offer Shares will comprise 4.22% of the outstanding Shares after the Offer.

-Assuming an offer price of [₱0.08], the total proceeds to be raised by the Company from the sale of the Offer Shares will be up to approximately ₱988.0 million.
-Assuming an offer price of [₱0.08], the estimated net proceeds to be raised by the Company from the sale of the Offer Shares (after deducting fees and expenses payable by the Company of approximately ₱34.9 million will be approximately ₱953.1 million.
-The Company intends to use the net proceeds it receives from the Offer primarily for the acquisition of a 49% stake in PBO who owns the MB Siphon I vessel, to be used for the offshore mining activities of JDVC, a subsidiary of the Company.
-For a detailed discussion on the proceeds from the Offer and the Company's proposed use of proceeds, please see "Use of Proceeds" beginning on page 50 of this Prospectus.
+At an offer price of ₱0.08 per Offer Share, the total proceeds to be raised by the Company from the sale of the Offer Shares will be ₱988.0 million.
+The estimated net proceeds to be raised by the Company from the sale of the Offer Shares (after deducting fees and expenses payable by the Company of approximately ₱34.9 million will be approximately ₱953.1 million.
+The Company intends to use the net proceeds it receives from the Offer primarily for the acquisition of a 49% stake in Poet Blue Ocean Offshore Services Pte.
+Ltd (PBO), who owns the MB Siphon I vessel, to be used for the offshore mining activities of JDVC Resources Corporation (JDVC), a subsidiary of the Company.
+For a detailed discussion on the proceeds from the Offer and the Company's proposed use of proceeds, please see "Use of Proceeds" beginning on page 57 of this Prospectus.

-The Underwriter will receive a transaction fee from the Company equivalent to 1.00% percentage of the gross proceeds from the sale of the Offer Share.
-For a more detailed discussion on the fees to be received by the Underwriter, see "Plan of Distribution" beginning on page 191 of this Prospectus.
+The Underwriter will receive an Issue Management and Underwriting fee from the Company equivalent to 1.00% percentage of the gross proceeds from the sale of the Offer Shares with a cap of ₱8,000,000.
+For a more detailed discussion on the fees to be received by the Underwriter, see "Plan of Distribution" beginning on page 210 of this Prospectus.

 Each holder of the Common Shares will be entitled to such dividends as may be declared by the Company's Board of Directors (the "Board"), provided that any stock dividend declaration requires the approval of shareholders holding at least two-thirds of the Company's total outstanding capital stock.
 The Revised Corporation Code of the Philippines, Republic Act 11232 (the "Philippine Revised Corporation Code"), has defined "outstanding capital stock" as the total shares of stock issued, whether paid in full or not, except treasury shares.
 There can be no guarantee that the Company will pay any dividends in the future.
-See "Dividends and Dividend Policy" beginning on page 54 of this Prospectus.
+See "Dividends and Dividend Policy" beginning on page 61 of this Prospectus.

 The Offer Shares are being offered and sold by the Company at the Offer Price in the Philippines.
-The Underwriter will distribute up to [9,880,000,000] Offer Shares (or 80.0% of the Total Offer Shares) to its institutional clients and the general investing public.
+The Underwriter will distribute 9,880,000,000 Offer Shares (or 80.0% of the Total Offer Shares) to its institutional clients and the general investing public.